 The TPDES Construction General Permit is a 5 year permit which developers, contractors and owners who plan on disturbing 1 or more acres can use to fulfill the requirements of the Clean Water Act.
 The amount of land disturbance also include disturbances such as grading, fill, excavation and demolition not just of their own project but projects nearby Common Plan of Development*.
 If combined, the amount of land disturbing activities is over 1 acre, a permit is needed to allow storm water discharges from these activities and when this amount exceeds 5 acres, a Notice of Intent (NOI) must be sent to Texas Commission on Environmental Quality (TCEQ) as well as a water quality fee.
-The water quality fee is either $225 or $325 depending on the method of which they receive the NOI, online is $225 and a mailed copy is $325.
+The water quality fee is $325 effective Sept.
+1, 2018, all NOIs, Notices of Change (NOCs), Notices of Termination (NOTs), and LREWs will be required to be submitted to the TCEQ electronically via the STEERS/ePermits system.
+For a brief summary of the changes to the TXR150000 Renewal permit, please follow the link TXR150000 Renewal.
 Since the local municipalities are usually the enforcing agency as it is here in Odessa, a copy of the NOI must be sent over to them at the same time it is sent to TCEQ.
 Storm water discharges must be accompanied with Better Management Practices (BMPs).
 The amount and types of BMPs are detailed within the TPDES Construction General Permit.
 It is possible to develop your own guidelines with an individual permit but is not wise unless you have ample time to develop, write and receive feedback from both TCEQ and EPA.
 This process can take up to 18 months to complete.

 A copy of the NOI may be sent to the following address: